Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !end-hint
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation
-Seattle is the given start node, so we make our initial call to our recursive helper function `dfs_helper("Seattle", [])` and within the recursive helper function, Seattle is added to our list of visited node.
-Thus visited is now assigned value `["Seattle"]`.
+Seattle is the given start node, so we make our initial call to our recursive helper function `dfs_helper("Seattle", [])` and within the recursive helper function, Seattle is added to our list of visited nodes.
+Thus visited now looks like `["Seattle"]`.

 <br>